freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 40.1

 Take a look at the file again.
-The output of `echo hello bash` was added to it.Use the command with one `>` again to overwrite the file.
+The output of `echo hello bash` was added to it.
+Use the command with one `>` again to overwrite the file.

 #### HINTS